Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 Ingredients and Substitutions

-Here's what you'll need for this Hawaiian guacamole with pineapple, as well as some thoughts, tips, and possible substitutions.
+Here's what you'll need for this fresh pineapple guacamole recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 • Fresh pineapple.
 This recipe will not work well with canned pineapple.